Last Update: 2022 - 10 - 29

 It looks like the majority of Access-Developers is not particularly interested in professional source code control and version management.
 On the other side most of the SCM-Products'vendors don't show much interest in Microsoft Access either.
 Confronted with this situation, I had to make most of the experiences described in this text by myself.

-I don't want to explain the basic benefits of source code control, because if your interest in this text shows that you'll probably know them already.
-Besides that, is has taken quite a lot more time than I expected to write (and translate!) this article anyway.
+I don't want to explain the basic benefits of source code control.
+Your interest in this text shows that you'll probably know them already.
+Besides that, is has already taken a lot more time to write and translate this article than I expected .

 Visual Source Safe